thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

 {% autocrossref %}

-Dash Core performs masternode synchronization as required, but it can be started manually by issuing the `mnsync reset` RPC command.

-There are several conditions that restart the sync process:
+Dash Core performs full masternode synchronization as required.
+There are several conditions that initiate a start/restart the sync process:

+* Initial startup of Dash Core
 * More than 60 minutes have passed since the last activation
 * A failure occurred during the last sync attempt (after a 1 minute cooldown before sync restarts)
+* Issuing a `mnsync reset` RPC command

 Once a masternode completes an initial full sync, continuing synchronization is maintained by the exchange of P2P messages with other nodes.
 Each masternode